sueLan/suelan.github.io/source/_posts/20200705Behind-the-Scenes-of-the-•Xcode-Build-Process.md

 ### Generating interface

-- check how your Objective-C header will be imported into Swift
+- How your Objective-C header will be imported into Swift

   In this `PetViewController.h`, you use the button in the top-left corner of the source editor, see `generated interface`.

   ![image-20200710110626097](image-20200710110626097.png)

-- To use Swfit in Objective-C
+- To use Swift in Objective-C

   ![image-20200710112907949](image-20200710112907949.png)